PriyanshuDey23/Chat-with-Documents/README.md

    ```sh
    streamlit run app.py
    ```
-2. Upload your documents (PDF, DOCX, TXT) using the sidebar.
+2. Upload your documents (PDF, DOCX) using the sidebar.
 3. Click **Process Documents** to extract and store text in the vector database.
 4. Ask questions in the chat interface and receive AI-generated responses.
 5. Click **Submit Question** to process your input.